benjojo/traceroute-haiku/README.md

 ![stand back i'm going to do user space networking or science (xkcd)](/blog-images/image2.png)

-To do this, I am going to use a built in system inside linux called TUN/TAP.
-This is the system that is used to make VPN’s work.
+To do this, I am going to use a built in system inside linux called [TUN/TAP](https://www.kernel.org/doc/Documentation/networking/tuntap.txt).
+This is the system that is used to make VPN's work.
 The idea is that it can make a "network port" on your computer, that instead of going to a physical section of hardware, it instead goes to a program that handles the packet.

-The idea is, to write a simple network adapter that would 4 fake router hops for any packet destined for an address ending in 4.
+The idea is, to write a simple network adapter that would insert 4 fake router hops for any packet destined for an address ending in 4.

 With these fake 4 router hops, I can fit 4 small sentences in the reverse DNS entries of the IP addresses.
-I opted to pick to show a [Haiku](https://en.wikipedia.org/wiki/Haiku) since they are small, typically 3 sentences:
+I opted to show a [Haiku](https://en.wikipedia.org/wiki/Haiku) since they are small, typically 3 sentences:

 >whitecaps on the bay
 >